gbengataylor/WebmethodsOnOCP/UniversalMessaging/Configuration/README.md

 Use the um-configured nsp address and port as the Provider URL.
 Ensure that the JDNI Template is UM

-Test Lookup and ensure it is successful
+Test Lookup and ensure it is successful.
+It should return the Connection Factories and queues defined in the docker file

+  "ConnectionFactory: javax.jms.ConnectionFactory
+  QueueConnectionFactory: javax.jms.QueueConnectionFactory
+  TopicConnectionFactory: javax.jms.TopicConnectionFactory
+  testqueue: javax.jms.Queue
+  testtopic: javax.jms.Topic"

 Create a JMS Connection Alias at
 Settings > Messaging > JMS Settings > JMS Connection Alias > Create